Professor Anand Menon

 - EU foreign and security policies

-Anand has recently been appointed to head the major new ESRC project 'The UK in a Changing Europe'.
+Anand has recently been appointed to head the major new project 'The UK in a Changing Europe'.
 Anand will act as Director for the initiative which will investigate the relationship between the UK and the EU.

-Anand is also carrying out an ESRC-funded research project on EU security policies.
+Anand is also carrying out a funded research project on EU security policies.
 The aim of the project is to explain the development, workings and impact of the Common Security and Defence Policy using institutionalist analytical tools developed to explain American Political development.
 The intention is thus to find an institutionalist explanation both of the evolution of CSDP and of its limited impact.
 Indeed, one core argument being developed is that CSDP might serve as an ‘alibi,’ allowing member states to claim to be addressing security threats whilst failing to implement potentially expensive but necessary domestic reforms.
 The major output of the project will be a scholarly manuscript.
 In addition, however, Anand is writing a shorter, ‘trade’ book on Europe’s place in a changing world intended to appeal to a broader audience and contribute to debates on the changing international order.

 Anand is keen to hear from prospective PhD students working on European security, EU foreign and security policies or international institutions more broadly.